- ARTICLE I – Name

 Section 3.
 Procedure.

-(a) The Nominating Committee shall prepare and announce through the Secretary, at least one month prior to the annual election, a list of nominees for the four Executive offices.
+(a) The Nominating Committee shall prepare and announce through the Secretary, at least one month prior to the annual election, a list of nominees for the three Executive offices.
 There shall be one nominee for each office.

 (b) The Secretary shall announce immediately to all Affiliate Presidents and members of the Board of Governors such list of nominees for officers as reported to him.